ophwug/docs/README.md

 ## General Notes

 > [!CAUTION]
-> **OBD-C outputs 12V, NOT 5V!** The harness box outputs 12V over the OBD-C port and is **NOT a valid or compliant 5V USB-C port**.
+> **OBD-C outputs 12V, NOT 5V!** The harness box outputs 12V over the OBD-C port and is **NOT a valid or compliant USB-PD port**.
+It does not perform any power negotiation and **supplies 12V directly immediately upon connection**.
 Despite the physical similarity to USB-C connectors, **DO NOT connect standard USB-C devices** (phones, tablets, laptops, etc.) to the OBD-C port on the harness box.
 Doing so **WILL damage or destroy** the connected device.
 OBD-C is only compatible with comma devices and other devices specifically designed to accept 12V input over this port.

 * **Always install stock or comma openpilot first to make sure the issue is not software related as a starting point.**
   * comma.ai support will not help you if you are not running stock or comma openpilot.